Preparing to Establish Needs (Child's Needs Assessment)

 Preparing the young person for Assessment

-Under the Care Act you must provide specific information to the young person whenever they have been deemed to have capacity or be competent to understand it.
+Under the Care Act you must provide information about the assessment process to the young person whenever they have been deemed to have capacity or be competent to understand it.
 In all cases all of the information must also be provided to the young person's parents and, if the person lacks capacity or competence any other person representing them.

-Wherever practical the information must be provided before the assessment process begins.
+Wherever practical the information should be provided before the assessment process begins.

 Information about finances